Breeze/breeze.github.io/how-to-author-here.md

     layout: doc-net
     ---

 The 'layout' section should appear on every page and will reference one of the files in the **_layouts** directory.
 The Html or Markdown text within each file represents the contents of the each page.

+There should be an 'index.html' file in each of the 'doc-' directories.
+This file is the entry page for all of the pages in that directory.

 #Layouts